bytrix/witkey/README.md

     php artisan serve

-type localhost:8000 in browser and then you can see the page
+type localhost:8000 in browser and after that you can see the page

 Architecture
 ------------